Quick Answer:

 1. Chicken Rice Bowl

-Use chicken breast, rice, broccoli, and teriyaki sauce.
+Use 5oz chicken breast, 3/4 cup rice, 1 cup broccoli, and teriyaki sauce.
+Delivers approximately 38 to 42 grams of protein per container.

 Why it works: